tokenrove/build-your-own-shell/stage_2.md

 You might have a bunch of files open in your shell, for example, files for maintaining history or configuration.
-Your children shouldn't have to care about these files; file descriptors are a limited resource and most peolple wouldn't appreciate having that limit unnecessarily decreased just because you were lazy.
+Your children shouldn't have to care about these files; file descriptors are a limited resource and most people wouldn't appreciate having that limit unnecessarily decreased just because you were lazy.

 How can you prevent your children from inheriting fds you don't want